Monster Munch

 Monster Munch are a British baked corn snack created by Smiths in 1977 and currently manufactured by Walkers.
 They are widely consumed in Britain.
-Flavours include Roast Beef, Pickled Onion and Sweet and Spicy Flamin' Hot, and they are suitable for vegetarians.
+Flavours include Roast Beef, Pickled Onion, and Sweet and Spicy Flamin' Hot, and they are suitable for vegetarians.

 On the issue of whether the snacks are shaped like monster claws or individual monsters, Walkers said "whilst we think of them as monsters' feet, we don't want that to stop people from coming up with their own imaginative ideas."

 Smiths Monster Munch (1977–1995)

 Monster Munch snacks were launched in Britain in 1977 by Smiths.
-Originally called "The Prime Monster" (a play on "The Prime Minister", and as part of a wider campaign), they were renamed "Monster Munch" in 1978.
+Originally called "The Prime Monster", they were renamed "Monster Munch" in 1978.
+The original name was part of a wider campaign, and was a play on "The Prime Minister".
 Advertised as "The Biggest Snack Pennies Can Buy" – in reference to the large size of the snacks – each pack featured a different monster on the front of the packet.

 The snack was supported by a "Monster Munch Club", whose members received a "Monster Munch Munchers" membership pack which included a membership card, pen, several story books, and a story tape which included six "tall stories" and accompanying songs.